adrianmejias/conscamwarn/README.md

 Console Scam Warn
 =========

 A small library that adds a console log with language warning about scams.
+This is not a serious project so please use at your own discretion.

 ## Installation